 - Find helpful law school directories, job profiles, application resources and more, on Cornell's Experience site.
 Search on “Pre-law”.

 - An online credentials service to manage important documents such as letters of recommendation.

 - Comprehensive database which allows you to search for undergraduate or graduate school institutions by geographic location and field of study.

-- Search for workshops and events available across the university on a variety of career related topics.
+- Search in Handshake for workshops and events available across the university on a variety of career related topics.

 We openly share valuable knowledge.
 Often through email.

 Sign up for more insights, discoveries and solutions.